A Developmentally Informed Workshop for Parents

 4 Workshop Sessions Package

 This option includes 4 workshop sessions.
-This is a shorter workshop series designed to introduce the core developmental stages and provide practical tools parents can begin applying immediately.
+This is a shorter workshop series designed to introduce the core developmental stages and provide practical tools parents can begin applying immediately for their child's current and future developmental stages.

 Investment: $520 for the 4 session series.